3 Day Compound Workout Routine for Mass Gain w/PDF

 3 Day Compound Exercise Routine Summary

-Compound movements, also known as multi-joint exercises, work on multiple muscles simultaneously and help promote strength and hypertrophy.1 Resistance Training with Single vs. Multi-joint Exercises at Equal Total Load Volume: Effects on Body Composition, Cardiorespiratory Fitness, and Muscle Strength – Frontiers in Physiology Squats, bench presses, and deadlifts are popular examples of compound lifting.
+Compound movements, also known as multi-joint exercises, work on multiple muscles simultaneously and help promote strength and hypertrophy.1 Resistance Training with Single vs. Multi-joint Exercises at Equal Total Load Volume: Effects on Body Composition, Cardiorespiratory Fitness, and Muscle Strength – Frontiers in Physiology Squats, bench presses, overhead press, and deadlifts are some popular compound exercises.

-A well-crafted workout routine allows you to train in an organized manner and help you reach your fitness goal.
+A well-crafted workout routine allows you to train in an organized manner and helps you reach your fitness goal.

 Routine TypeFull Body and Hybrid Split